babelcloud/LLM-RGB/README.md

 The difficulty of each test case (Dn) is the sum of the three difficulties.
 Each test case includes a set of assertions to evaluate the LLM's output.
 The result of the assertion (Rn) is a decimal between [0, 1].
 The final score of the test case (Sn) is calculated as Rn x Dn. "n" is the test case number.
 The total score for each LLM is the sum of all test case scores (S1...Sn).

 ## Score Table
-The following tables show the evaluation results, executed on Oct.
-22nd, 2023.
+The following tables show the evaluation results, executed on Jan.
+24th, 2024.
 We ran the evaluation 10 times and take the average scores.
 The full score of all 15 testcases is 100.

 ### Score by Abilities
 ![image](https://github.com/babelcloud/LLM-RGB/assets/1726527/64a37851-3a4b-41df-a4be-7037bae81bcc)